StakeSagaQuo/9gag-delete-nsfw/README.md

 [Click here](https://raw.githubusercontent.com/StakeSagaQuo/9gag-delete-nsfw/master/9gag_nsfw_delete.user.js) to install the script.

+It will automatically update if there are updates available.

 ## Purpose
 9gag, by default, hides posts that their users submit as NSFW.
 It shows a black banner instead of the post, requiring the user to login and allow NSFW posts.